healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 Cord Length: 2.5 ft (0.8 m)

-The Chefman has a 29.72-inch flat power cord, which should be enough for household use.
+The flat power cord is 29.72 inches long, which should be enough for household use.
 The cord uses a two-pronged plug which is typically considered not as safe as a three-pronged one.
 Nonetheless, it should be safe since the power base doesn’t have a metal casing but a plastic one.

 Usability
 ---------